shawneegao/ember-cli-deploy-docker/README.md

 # ember-cli-deploy-docker

-> An ember-cli-deploy plugin that pushes container images to your container registry.

-This plugin creates and uploads a container image to a container registry.
+This plugin builds and pushes a container image to a container registry.
 For more information on docker please refer to [Docker's Website][4].

 ## What is an ember-cli-deploy plugin?

 A plugin is an addon that can be executed as a part of the ember-cli-deploy pipeline.
 A plugin will implement one or more of the ember-cli-deploy's pipeline hooks.

-For more information on what plugins are and how they work, please refer to the [Plugin Documentation][1].
+For more information on plugins refer to the [Plugin Documentation][1].

 ## Installation
 Run the following command in your terminal: